China to start civilian flights from disputed South China Sea island

-BEIJING (Reuters) - China will begin civilian flights to and from a disputed South China Sea island within a year, state media reported on Friday, as the government expands infrastructure on islands and reefs also claimed by other countries in the region.
+BEIJING, March 11 (Reuters) - China will begin civilian flights to and from a disputed South China Sea island within a year, state media reported on Friday, as the government expands infrastructure on islands and reefs also claimed by other countries in region.

-The United States, which has voiced concerns about China’s assertive pursuit of territory in the South China Sea, said launching such flights could complicate disputes between rival claimants in the region.

-Chinese media said the flights would be to Sansha city, on Woody Island in the Paracel archipelago, China’s administrative base for islands and reefs it controls in the South China Sea.
+The flights will be to Sansha city, on Woody Island in the Paracel archipelago, China’s administrative base for islands and reefs it controls in the South China Sea.

 China claims most of the energy-rich waters through which about $5 trillion in ship-borne trade passes every year.
 Neighbours Brunei, Malaysia, the Philippines, Taiwan and Vietnam also have claims.